Happy in a swarm

 Natural twigs and branches from deciduous trees - birch, beech, fruit trees or willows

 To prevent excessive beak growth, it is advisable to attach a cuttlebone or limestone to the aviary.
 If the birds accept it, it provides additional activity and also covers the birds' need for lime.
+Fresh drinking water must be available to the birds at all times.
+Do not use water dispensers, as these carry a high risk of bacterial contamination.
+Instead, use water bowls and clean them daily.

 Health

+There are various parasites that can infest birds.
+Mites, for example, are common.
+Infestation with parasites can lead to changes in feathers and skin.The first thing you notice is that the bird is restless and preens itself frequently.
+Its plumage becomes dull and shaggy, and damage to the feathers, known as feeding marks, is sometimes visible.
 A distinction is made between feather mites, bird mites, mange mites and air sac mites.
 Feather mites live on the feather plume, on the feather bellows or in the quills themselves.
 They feed on tissue substances and are constantly on the bird, which is why they are referred to as permanent parasites.
 There are around 2,000 different species.
 Mange mites (Knemidocoptes pilae) also frequently infest budgerigars.
 They live on all horn-rich regions - on the beak, the wax skin, the eyelids, the cloaca and the legs.
 Another species of mange mite mainly infests the legs of the bird (Knemidocoptes mutans).
 Mange mites are also only found on the bird.
 The red bird mite (Dermanyssus gallinae), on the other hand, is a parasite that does not live permanently on the bird.
 During the day, the red mite withdraws into all possible corners of the environment, at night it crawls onto the bird and feeds on its blood.
 The air sac mite (Sternostoma tracheacolum), in contrast to other mite species, lives as a parasite inside the bird.
 Infested animals show symptoms such as wet rattling breathing noises, head spinning and gagging movements - usually when their general condition is unimpaired.
-Veterinarians must treat every parasite infestation with special agents.
+Vets must treat every parasite infestation with special agents.

 Budgerigars have tumors more often than other birds.
 Scientists assume that genetic causes also play a role in this.
 The term tumor refers to new tissue formations: Tumors or lumps.
 A certain tissue suddenly increases in size and grows beyond its original shape.
 The most common tumors that occur in pet birds are fatty tissue tumors, so-called lipomas.
 It is assumed that birds that move too little and eat too much are more likely to develop lipomas.
 Age also plays a role in the development of new tissue formations.
 Old birds are more likely to develop tumors than young birds.
-The symptoms that indicate a tumor or tumor disease in the bird depend heavily on where the tumor occurs.
+The symptoms that indicate a tumor or tumor disease in a bird depend greatly on where the tumor occurs.
 Tumors on internal organs can restrict the function of the organs.
 Kidney tumors often press on nerves, which can lead to paralysis of a leg.
 Tumors in the crop or beak area can make it difficult to eat.

 Bacteria can cause inflammation of various organs in the bird.
 There is no uniform disease symptom by which an infestation with bacteria can be recognized.
 The upper respiratory tract is often affected.
 For example, the bird may have a cold and sneeze frequently.
 Sometimes a discharge or a crusty nose can be seen.
 Birds with colds often have problems breathing and make noises when doing so.
 The bird's joints can also be affected by bacteria.
 Bacterial joint inflammation causes them to swell and hurt.
 The bird becomes lame or can no longer move its wings properly.
 Internal organs can also be affected by bacterial infections.
 Intestinal, liver, kidney and brain infections occur.
 The birds often initially show symptoms that cannot be clearly assigned to a specific disease.
 They are quieter, eat less food or none at all, sit in the corner unconcerned and fluff up their feathers.
 Diarrhea is another symptom that can indicate such an infection.
 In the worst case, a bacterial infection spreads through the bird's body and leads to blood poisoning, sepsis.

 Psittacosis, also known as parrot disease, is a highly contagious, bacterial infectious disease that must be reported in Germany.
 Due to the high risk of infection, psittacosis is classified as an epidemic.
 Humans can also become infected - this is referred to as a zoonosis.
 It is caused by chlamydia (Chlamydia psittaci).
 The disease is more severe in younger animals than in older birds.
 The course of the disease depends on stress, the immune status and secondary or concomitant infections.
 The symptoms include dullness, trembling, shivering, diarrhea and labored breathing.
-Purulent eye discharge and rhinitis can also occur
+Purulent eye discharge and rhinitis may also occur.
+If the bird is not treated with appropriate antibiotics in time, it will die after eight to 14 days.
+Veterinarians must always treat the entire bird population.

 Hypothyroidism can manifest itself through various symptoms.
 The affected birds are usually obese.
 They often have problems moulting, lose feathers or the feathers have a different color and shape.
 In budgerigars, hypothyroidism can be caused by iodine deficiency.
 In this case, the thyroid gland is enlarged but still cannot produce enough of the thyroid hormone T4 because iodine is required for this.
 An enlarged thyroid gland can put pressure on the bird's surrounding organs and cause problems with breathing and swallowing.

-The moult
+The Mauser

 Breeding

-marked artificial eggs.
+Budgerigars reproduce all year round.
+In mixed-sex groups, the females look for cavities in which to lay their eggs.
+To avoid unwanted offspring, you should not offer the birds nesting opportunities such as nest boxes or cave-like structures.
+This will usually prevent them from laying eggs.
+However, parakeets are inventive.
+For example, they may also consider open drawers or baskets to be suitable nesting cavities and lay their eggs there.
+In the event that they do build a nest and lay eggs, you can buy artificial eggs from a pet shop.
+Artificial eggs are available to match the bird species.
+Mark the artificial eggs so that you can distinguish them from the eggs laid later.
+When a hen starts to lay eggs, replace them with marked artificial eggs.
 As the bird embryo develops quickly, this should be done as soon as possible.
-Eggs that you want to exchange for artificial eggs should not be older than 24 hours.
+Eggs that you want to replace with artificial eggs should not be older than 24 hours.
 Instead of artificial eggs, you can also use eggs from your budgerigar that you have removed and boiled immediately after laying.
 Leave the replacement eggs in the nest for as long as the hen is incubating.
 The bird does not mind if no young hatch.
 This also happens in nature.
 When the mother bird stops breeding, remove the fake clutch.
 In this way, the birds can lead a normal sex life and still not reproduce.
 As the reproduction rate of budgerigars is high and it can be difficult to find good homes and responsible new owners for all the young birds, we advise against breeding.
 In addition, extensive specialist knowledge about breeding budgerigars is required in order not to put the parakeets in danger and to be prepared if problems arise.
 Apart from that, numerous wonderful budgies are already waiting in animal shelters for a new home.

 - Castro, Ann M.: Die Vogelschule.
 Clickertraining für Papageien, Sittiche und andere Vögel.
 AdlA Papageienhilfe GmbH